jgiambona/fancy-tar/docs/FUTURE.md

 Future versions will focus on implementing these features in logical groups:

+- v1.7.x: Bug fixes and improvements to core features.
 - v1.8.x: Focus on file selection and management features
 - v1.9.x: Focus on security and encryption enhancements
 - v2.0.x: Focus on user experience and integration features